SeckMohameth/UHart-Web-Dev-Portfolio/README.md

 # Web-Dev-Portfolio
 Websites I designed and made at the University of Hartford for my web development class.
 You can see a preview of them with the screenshots.
+I took the class in the Spring of 2017.

 This was my first real introduction to web development and you can see how I gradually got better.